iBLISSLabs/Cross-Site-Scripting-Though-SVG-Files-in-Easy-SVG-Support-Wordpress-Plugin/README.md

-# Cross Site Scripting Though SVG Files in Easy SVG Support Wordpress Plugin
+# Cross Site Scripting Through SVG Files in Easy SVG Support Wordpress Plugin

 This PoC describe how to exploit a Cross-Site Scripting (XSS) in - Wordpress Easy SVG Support version 3.2.0